Bladder Cancer Doctors

 Bladder cancer is the sixth most common cancer in the United States.
-Over 72,000 people will be diagnosed with bladder cancer in 2013 and over 15,000 people will die of the disease.
+Over 81,000 people will be diagnosed with bladder cancer in 2019 and nearly 18,000 people will die of the disease.
 Most bladder cancers are urothelial carcinomas, though less common tumors, such as, adenocarcinoma, small cell carcinoma, and squamous cell carcinoma, can occur.

 Signs/Symptoms of Bladder Cancer